Arnav-Kushesh/create-simple-fullstack-project/README.md

 - `uniqueName`: A unique string identifier for this route (e.g., "posts", "products").
 - `total`: The total number of items available for this route.
-- `loader`: A function that fetches the data for a specific page of the sitemap.
+- `loader`: A function that fetches list of urls for sitemap

 #### Loader Function